NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 - *Possible datasets*area, with: *Axe*, *Units*  fields
 - *Measurement quality parameters* area, with: *Parameter*, *Common setting* and  *Units* fields.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In each of these areas, the fields can be completed with free text, deleted by checking the delete boxes or extended by clicking the addition button.
+In each of these areas, the fields can be completed with free text, deleted by checking the delete boxes or extended by clicking the addition button.

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/tree/master/ACEnano%20manuals/Images/Home_page.png" width="500" title= "Home page">